Getting started with DataSphere

 - In the first row of the cell, add the configuration prefix

-To reduce the configuration, remove the prefix or change it to
+If you want to restore the default configuration, remove the prefix or change it to

 Change the configuration in the interface